Sakshee5/swarm-builder/README.md

 # Contributing: Inception Swarm

 As part of an AI Hackathon at Duke University, we developed an innovative addition to the OpenAI Swarm framework - a new "swarm_builder" that dynamically generates new openai swarms based on user prompts.
-This project allows users to create customizable swarms for specific use cases, providing a streamlined and efficient way to set up multi-agent systems without manual setup for each new task.
+This project allows users to create simple customizable swarms for specific use cases, providing a streamlined and efficient way to set up multi-agent systems without manual setup for each new task.

 Contributors:
 - Sakshee Patil